< * | *** >

 success

-* from
+select * from v_foo;

 --complex notation is allowed, float_precision affects only display

-system '(printf "col,str\n4.04e-02,4.04e-02">./foo.csv)'
+system '(printf "col,str\n4.04e-02,4.04e-02">./foo.csv)';

 reponse